Terminal Gate Connection

 - Transfer from South Terminal to either the International or Domestic terminals: Board the shuttle inside the South Terminal, near the baggage carousel.
 If you need to transfer from the International or Domestic Terminals to the South Terminal, go to the second level.

-- From Vancouver to Domestic /International terminals: take the Canada Line, an elevated people mover, to the ‘Canada Line Station’, located across the parking garage, with walkways to US & International and Domestic departures on Level 2.
+- From Vancouver to Domestic /International terminals: take the Canada Line, an elevated people mover, to the ‘Canada Line Station’, located across from the parking garage, with walkways to US & International and Domestic departures on Level 2.

 - From Vancouver to the float plane facility or South Terminal: take the Canada Line from Vancouver to the Bridgeport Station & transfer to the C-92 bus which stops in front of both facilities.